To Test and Tune Your Room Acoustics

 Now here's how to do the calibration and first test in your empty room.

 1. Gear setup: Make sure that all EQ controls on your entire signal chain (including your speakers, console, DAW, mic pre-amp, speaker controller, etc.) are set totally flat.
-Also make sure that there is no compression, delay, or other effect applied anywhere, and that the gain structure is correctly set across at the input and output of every piece of equipment in the complete signal chain, at –20 dbFS (for digital gear) or 0 dBVU (for analog gear).
+Also make sure that there is no compression, delay, or other effect applied anywhere, and that the gain structure is correctly set at the input and output of every piece of equipment in the complete signal chain, at –20 dbFS (for digital gear) or 0 dBVU (for analog gear).

 2. Calibrate REW to your DAW sound card: There's a procedure in the REW manual for doing this: In REW, go to "help" --> "show help", click on the magnifying glass icon, and type in "Calibrating the Soundcard".
 Follow those instructions to generate a calibration file.
 Make sure you always use that calibration file, and that it is included in your MDAT file when you upload it.